OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/ca/volume.md

 ---
 title: volume
-description: This documentation page details how to get and display stock volume using openbb.stocks.ca volume function.
+description: "This documentation page details how to get and display stock volume using" openbb.stocks.ca volume function.
 Includes Python codes and parameter descriptions for user guidance.
 keywords: